-Unusual bleeding - caused by a reduction in the number of platelets.
-This may include bruising (bruises may appear without any apparent injury), heavy periods in women, bleeding gums and frequent nosebleeds.
+Unusual bleeding, because of too few platelets.
+This may include bruising without any obvious cause, heavy periods in women, bleeding gums and frequent nosebleeds.

-Occasionally, a person will not have any of these symptoms and the leukaemia is discovered during a routine blood test.
+Occasionally, leukaemia is discovered during a routine blood test before symptoms develop.

-Symptoms may appear very quickly over a few weeks, and treatment needs to be given as soon as possible.
+Symptoms may appear very quickly over a few weeks.
 If you have any of these symptoms you should have them checked by your doctor, but remember they are common to many illnesses other than leukaemia.